 |Day 15||Depart Rome|

 Welcome to Italy!
-Arrive in Venice Airport, then transfer to the city center to your hotel.
-Settle in and spend the rest of the afternoon exploring the city on your own.
+Upon arrival in Venice, you'll transfer to the city center and check in at your hotel.
+Get settled and then spend the rest of the afternoon exploring the city at your own pace.

 Day 2: Self-Guided City Tour of Venice

 After a good night's sleep, it's time to explore Venice on a self-guided tour, starting with St. Mark's Square.
 Take a moment to breathe in the sights and sounds of this famed plaza before getting a deeper look inside the buildings and architecture that surround it.
 One such place that will likely grab your attention is the impressive Basilica San Marco.
 Enter early in the day to marvel at the incredible mosaics before the crowds, and if you're up for it, climb the bell tower that offers incredible views.
 Just make sure to wear appropriate clothing (no bare arms or bare legs).

 From here, turn your attention to Doge's Palace, also located in St. Mark's Square.
 This almost 600-year-old building has served many purposes over the course of time but always continued to remain an impressive symbol of Venetian history.
 Most notably, it was the home to the Doge, the ruler of Venice, and the center of government during the Venetian Republic.
 Then walk over to the Grand Canal side of the palace for a look at another iconic spot in Venice: the Bridge of Sighs.
 This ornate, Baroque-style bridge connected the palace with its first-floor prison and was used to transfer its prisoners.